-Objectives Performance Measures ◆ Increase e pool patronage 2. ncrease pool patronage revenues by 5%.
-Promote pool programs in City newsletters dother media. ♦ Seek bid ds to replace the pool thermal blankets 1.
-Complete purchase efficient high quality, cost effective, safe and youth recreation programming at the ria Community Pool.
-1. Hire and train a sufficient number of recreation staff. · , 2.
+Objectives Performance Measures ◆ Increase pool patronage.
+Increase pool patronage revenues by 5%.
+Promote pool programs in City newsletters and other media. ◆ Recondition Pool Deck.
+Select appropriate coating.
+Arrange for application.
+Provide high quality, cost effective, safe and efficient youth recreation programming at the Carpinteria Community Pool.
+Hire and train a sufficient number of recreation staff.
 Enroll over 300 hundred youth to participate in pool recreation programming.
-3. Meet or exceed all cost recovery standards as set forth in CMC 3.34.040 for recreation programming. ◆ Ensure facility safety and staff professionalism.
-1. Conduct at least six staff meetings at the Community Pool where safety training and round table safety discussions are facilitated and journalized. fundraiser at the Carpinteria Community raise funds.
-1. Develop and plan a fundraiser through media, newspaper ads, and City newsletters. andards of maintenance and cleanliness at 1. • high vol ointeria Community Pool.
-The facility has a ume of users and therefore cleanliness of 2.
-Respond to Customer concerns with prompt response. s, restrooms and other public areas is of importance.
-3. Have four pool staff meetings where facility maintenance procedures and implementation are reviewed.
-Carbonic Acid System for pool water mprovement.
-1. Procure and install system.
+Meet or exceed all cost recovery standards as set forth in CMC 3.34.040 for recreation programming. ◆ Ensure facility safety and staff professionalism.
+Conduct at least six staff meetings at the Community Pool where safety training and round table safety discussions are facilitated and journalized.
+Host a fundraiser at the Carpinteria Community Pool to raise funds.
+Develop and plan a fundraiser through media, newspaper ads, and City newsletters.
+High standards of maintenance and cleanliness at the Carpinteria Community Pool.
+The facility has a high volume of users and therefore cleanliness of showers, restrooms and other public areas is of high importance.
+Clean locker rooms daily.
+Respond to Customer concerns with prompt response.
+Have four pool staff meetings where facility maintenance procedures and implementation are reviewed. ◆ Install new flooring in multipurpose room.
+Select flooring material and arrange for installation.